57blocks/website-article/articles/What Makes a Good Vector Database/README.md

 - Pinecone supports sparse vector values of sizes up to 1000 non-zero values.
 - Pinecone only supports upserting sparse-dense vectors to p1 and s1 indexes.
-- In order to query an index using sparse values, the index must use the [dot product> metric](https://docs.pinecone.io/docs/indexes#distance-metrics).
+- In order to query an index using sparse values, the index must use the [dot product metric](https://docs.pinecone.io/docs/indexes#distance-metrics).
 Attempting to query any other index with sparse values returns an error.
 - Indexes created before February 22, 2023 do not support sparse values.

 ![Pineone Record](./image3.png)

-LanceDB supports both vector search and full-text search(currently python only).
+LanceDB supports both vector search and full-text search via [Tantivy](https://github.com/quickwit-oss/tantivy), with full-text search currently available only in Python.
 When using the search method, if the query_type is set to 'auto', the system will automatically infer the type of query to perform.
 This means that if the query is a list or a NumPy array, it will be treated as a vector search.
 If the query is an image, the system